 PET-CT is another rapidly evolving technique with increasing applications in GI diseases.
 The majority of investigations allow cancer staging and therapy monitoring, using the glucose analog 2-deoxy [18F] fluoro-D-glucose (FDG).
 Because tumor cells preferentially utilize glucose as a metabolic substrate, FDG-PET depicts areas of increased metabolism as “hot spots”; a CT scan performed in the same session allows linking these areas to morphologic abnormalities.

 Coupled with these recent innovations in cross-sectional imaging, there has been a serious decline in the utilization of more routine diagnostic imaging methods used in the past to evaluate the GI system.
 Nowadays, fluoroscopic examinations of the small bowel and colon have very specific but limited indications.
-Nevertheless, some contrast examinations, such as barium swallow and upper GI studies, remain cost-effective investigations and continue ...
+Nevertheless, some contrast examinations, such as barium swallow and upper GI studies, remain cost-effective investigations ...